Northbound 2024 bridges boundaries cultural convergence

 Bridges, Boundaries, and Cultural Convergence

-This year, Northbound has been curated by Jasmine Vanstone, a Black Jamaican-Canadian artist living in North York.
+Northbound 2024 was curated by Jasmine Vanstone, a Black Jamaican-Canadian artist living in North York.
 In partnership with GWL Realty Advisors and North York Arts, this exhibit amplifies the voices of Angela Walcott, Jassira De Almeida, and Jasmine Vanstone, to take up physical space in a high traffic location in Willowdale.
 Jasmine’s curatorial vision is rooted in the amplification of Black voices in conversation with Black Futures and highlights the importance of celebrating Black voices all year round.

 The Black Futures exhibition explores Bridges, Boundaries, and Cultural Convergence.
 Bridges are often symbols of relationships built between two entities and can be a metaphor for exchange.
 Boundaries are imagined or felt borders and walls that can limit the vulnerability or openness to exchange.
 Cultural convergence is a theory which recognizes changing relationships and experiences informed through open dialogue and appreciating the value of exchange while acknowledging and celebrating diverse cultures.